 The teaching of performance magic was once a secretive practice.
 Professional magicians were unwilling to share knowledge with anyone outside the profession to prevent the laity from learning their secrets.
 This often made it difficult for an interested apprentice to learn anything but the basics of magic.

-Here magicians, both seasoned and novitiate, can work together and help one another for mutual improvement, to learn new techniques, to discuss all aspects of magic,—sharing advice, encouragement, and criticism.
-Before a magician can join one of these clubs, they usually have to audition.
-The purpose is to show to the membership they are a magician and not just someone off the street wanting to discover magical secrets.
+In magic clubs, magicians, both seasoned and novitiate, can work together and help one another for mutual improvement, to learn new techniques, to discuss all aspects of magic,—sharing advice, encouragement, and criticism.
+Before a magician can join one of these clubs, they usually have to audition, to show they are a magician and not just someone off the street wanting to discover magical secrets.

 Traditionally, magicians refuse to reveal the methods behind their tricks to the audience.
 Membership in professional magicians’ organizations often requires a commitment never to reveal the secrets of magic to non-magicians.
 Magic performances tend to fall into a few specialties or genres.
 Stage illusions use large-scale props and even large animals.